LukasZahradnik/PyNeuraLogic/docs/custom_model.rst

 Template
 ########

-The template (:py:class:`~neuralogic.core.template.Template`) is a set of *rules* that encode the lifted model architecture.
+The template (:py:class:`~neuralogic.core.model.Model`) is a set of *rules* that encode the lifted model architecture.
 Intuitively, this is somewhat similar to composing modules in the common deep learning frameworks, but more versatile.
 The versatility follows from the *declarative* nature of the rules, which can be highly abstract and expressive, just like the modules, yet directly reveal an interface to the underlying lower-level principles of the module's computation.